kwening/artifactory-config/README.md

 * permissions
 * repos (local, remote, virtual)

-This app comes packaged as a Docker image or as an Python package build from sources.
+This app comes packaged as a Docker image and is available in Docker Hub `kwening/artifactory-config`.
+Alternatively it can be run from source as a Python script.

 ## Running the app